 Longevity 50 to 150 years.

-Leaves Bipinnately Compound, Medium Green, Gold, Deciduous.
+Leaves Bipinnately Compound, Green, Golden or Yellow or Orange, Deciduous.

 Fragrant Yellow.
 Flowers in Spring.
 Has perfect flowers (male and female parts in each flower).

 Brown Legume, Very Large (Over 3.00 inches), fruiting in Summer Edible.